Self-injury & Recovery Resources (SIRR)

 The idea that there are stages of change that people go through when they want to change something in their lives is intuitive.
 Human beings tend to resist change, particularly when it feels risky, so virtually all of us have some amount of resistance to moving farther along than we are.
 Knowing that change is a process, takes time, and that it can feel scary even when the benefits are also clear may help foster patience.

-Recovery generally occurs in stages, although there can be some movement back and forth.
-Starting at the bottom of the model below the stages tend to look like this:
+Healing and growth in the presence of hardship generally occurs in stages, although there can be some movement back and forth.
+Starting at the bottom of the model below the stages of change tend to look like this:

 The Recovery Process